DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 But before that, Kai."

 Reiren, who was ahead of him, stopped.
-And it came to his mind that it was the first time for this elf to address him using something else than [you].
+And it came to his mind that it was the first time for this elf to address him using something other than [you].

 "I have one question.
 That girl, called Rinne, is not human."